Youtube-1A-web-development/Youtube-1A-web-development.github.io/README.md

 # Youtube-1A_Pokedex
 Team Introduction👨:
 ------------------
  Our team is Youtube 1A.
 We are from SMJK Heng Ee.
 Our team have three members, Howard Sii, Choo Jun Feng and Looi Zheng Jin.
-Horward Sii is the team leader
+Horward Sii is the team leader.

 Concept and Purpose💡:
 --------------------